Skip to main content

 A dedicated mandate is issued for each subscription.

-Mandate amount can be buffered and rounded for each account based on the client's request to the Client Experience.
+Mandate amount can be buffered and rounded based on the needs of each specific Cleverbridge client account:

-Buffering: The mandate amount includes a configurable buffer to accommodate price changes, currency fluctuations, and similar adjustments.
-In other words, even if the price fluctuates within the defined limit, this will not result in payment failure and won't lead to the mandate limit been exceeded.
-The default buffer is 20%, but it can be set per client to any percentage, including 0% or 100%+.
+• Buffering: The mandate amount includes a configurable buffer to accommodate price changes, currency fluctuations, and similar adjustments.
+In other words, charges that exceed the initial amount within this defined buffer will be processed without failure and with no need to create a new mandate.
+The default buffer is 20%, but it can be turned off or set to any percentage upon client's request to Cleverbridge.

 Buffering and rounding can be configured independently; either can be enabled without the other.
 If both are enabled, buffering is applied first, then rounding.